Skip to Main Content

 image of different file format icons

-Open access publications and theses should continue to be published in our institutional research publications repository, Federation ResearchOnline.
+Research publications and theses should continue to be published in the university’s research publications repository, Federation ResearchOnline.

 Large and complex data sets may be better managed in discipline-specific repositories.
 You can create a linked file record in Federation.figshare with a URL pointing to where the data are stored online.